pocomane/brewed-in-the-apocalypse/bita.md

 you will kill him.
 Make a roll.
 ```

 Some moves makes the protagonists ask questions to the scenarist.
-Sometimes ey
-already knows the answer, but ey can always change eir mind.
-After it is
-answered, that become absolutely true in the fiction and the characters will
-know the answer.

 Such moves gives to the protagonists a list of questions to choose from.
 If they
 ask something not in the list, the scenarist should still give any details the